 However, a well-read person can also not deny that without the involvement of mathematical quantities, physics is too far to be called complete.
 Such is the case of the scalar and vector quantities.
 Without the inclusion of these two physical quantities, we can’t define the working of physics.

-Well, before going ahead with the similarities and difference between scalar and vector quantity, let me give you a brief review of the two.
+Well, before going ahead with the similarities and difference between scalar and vector quantities, let me give you a brief review of the two.

 Scalar vs Vector (Tabular Form)